 Note.
 The contents on this page, regarding plants and fungi, has been transferred to the page Plants: Plants in folklore and poetry.

-The major part of the described animals have been transferred to other pages, deer to a separate page Animals – Mammals: Deer, geckos and cockroaches to the page Animals: Urban animal life, the tiger to the page Folly of Man.
+The major part of the formerly described animals have been transferred to other pages, deer to the page Animals – Mammals: Deer, tiger and rhinos to the page Folly of Man, geckos and cockroaches to the page Animals: Urban animal life.

 Distribution: Almost worldwide.